 Adam Matthews, chair of the Commission on Mining and chief responsible investment officer at the Church of England Pensions Board, said in an interview that while mining is a systemically important sector, it’s historically been penalized by investors, especially those that track environmental, social and governance issues.
 Many ESG investors are underweighting miners because of past scandals, he said.

-It’s high time to change that equation and for investors to play a key role in reshaping the mining industry, Matthews said.
+It’s time to change that equation and investors will play a key role in reshaping the mining industry, Matthews said.

 “We’ve got to lean into the sector in a much more intentional way than just simply managing it within our own individual portfolios, and recognizing that unless we do so it’s going to be hard for the sector to attract the long-term patient capital it’s going need to meet future demand in the most responsible way,” Matthews said.
 “We’ve got to give the signals that there’s a long-term commitment from us.”